 DOMINICK HART, AIA

 Born in South Carolina and raised in Kentucky, Dom received a Bachelor of Arts in Philosophy Cum Laude from Berea College in Berea, Kentucky in 1988.
-After working as a carpenter for a year, Dom enrolled in the Masters of Architecture program at Syracuse University, where he graduated in 1994.
+After working as a carpenter for a year, Dom moved to Syracuse where he attended University College as a part-time student for a year before enrolling in the Masters of Architecture program at Syracuse University, where he graduated in 1994.
 While at Syracuse, Dom was awarded three academic merit scholarships, was a teaching assistant for several courses, spent a semester in Florence Italy and received a Dean’s Citation for his Masters Thesis.

 After graduation, Dom moved to Dallas where he worked for HOK and then for Ibanez Architecture.
 In 1997, he joined Pierce Goll Architecture where he helped author a competition-winning entry for the Dallas Nature Center.
 Dom spent four of his eight years in Texas with Gideon Toal (now Bennet Benner Partners) in Fort Worth where he collaborated on projects that received an Honor Award, three Merit Awards and a Citation from the local chapter of the AIA.